Abe Lincoln may have said that you can’t always please everyone.

 27. Golden Tortoise Beetle

-The golden tortoise beetle is a common beetle found in the eastern half of North America.
+The golden tortoise beetle is a common one found in North America’s eastern half.
 They are most commonly found on goldenrod plants, which they feed on.

 Golden tortoise beetle larvae are also predators of aphids, so you may see these beetles helping keep pest numbers down.
 Specifically, they are also one of Minnesota’s helpful types of beetles.